NessComputing/maven-numbers-plugin/README.md

         </macro>
     </macros>

-** type is SCM
+The type is SCM.

-** properties
+Supported  properties:

-*** revision - String with valid SCM name - The name gets sent to the underlying SCM to and the SCM returns a revision string.
+* revision - String with valid SCM name - The name gets sent to the underlying SCM to and the SCM returns a revision string.